 - Members using the pavilion are financially responsible for any damage done to club property.
 If staff has to clean up or repair the area, the sponsoring members will be billed for the cost of the clean up and repairs needed.
 Payment must be received within 30 days of receipt of invoice.

-- Members wishing to use the picnic grove area for their family’s enjoyment with less than 12 people may do so without registering with the Club Manager.
+- Members wishing to use the picnic grove area for their family’s enjoyment with less than 12 people may do so without registering with the General Manager.
 (Remember that Pavilions are not on a first come first serve basis, if someone has reserved the pavilion for a party.
-Check with the Club Manager to verify the availability of the pavilion.)
+Check with the General Manager to verify the availability of the pavilion.)

 - No garbage shall be left in the picnic grove area.
 Members are to remove all garbage once they are done using the facilities.
 If staff has to clean up the garbage, the member will be billed for that expense, at a rate set by the Board of Directors of Cedar Lake Club, with a minimum of one hour’s labor charged.